 - Grill 10-15 minutes over medium-high coals, turning frequently, until done.

 This marinade, like most of the ones I use, is very versatile so you don’t have to limit yourself to chicken!
-I’ve served it using lamb, sirloin cut into chunks, and shrimp, too!
+I’ve served it using lamb, sirloin cut into chunks, and even shrimp.
 Oh, and feel free to swap out half of the paprika for smoked paprika.
 Wow, is THAT good!